 This hiccup had me worried that the Surface Book was still full of glitches, but that hasn’t really proved to be the case.
 Compared to my time with the Surface Pro 4, where two models managed to brick themselves in the space of 10 minutes, the Book is almost bug free.

 I say ‘almost’ because you’ll likely have a few occasions when it flips into tablet mode unprompted - either when you run a programme it doesn’t like or wakes up from Sleep mode in a state of confusion.
 Beyond these flaws, there’s no head-slapping frustration to be had with the Surface Book.
 Again, given its thoroughly high-end price, you’d expect nothing less.

 Whether or not you get on with Windows 10 is a matter of preference.
-Certainly it’s a lot more pleasurable to use than Windows 8, where I once spent a preposterous amount of time locked in webcam mode without the knowhow to escape.
-Although Microsoft’s Store still isn’t blessed with a huge amount of native apps, Amazon Instant Video, Spotify and Slack are three big absentees, you can easily download the relevant software from its creator’s website.
+Certainly it’s a lot more pleasurable to use than Windows 8, where I once spent a preposterous amount of time locked in webcam mode without being able to escape.
+Although Microsoft’s Store still isn’t blessed with a huge amount of native apps and Spotify and Slack are big absentees, you can easily download the relevant software from the creators' websites.

 What Microsoft’s Surface devices bring to the table is a decent tablet experience and the use of a Surface Pen.
 While the Book isn’t as intuitive as an iPad Pro when it’s detached from its keyboard base, that’s less of a problem than it is with the Surface Pro 4.
 Remember, most of the time you’ll be using it as a laptop.

 Since this is the case, you’ll get less out of the Pen than you would with a Pro.
 I spent a lot of time with a mouse plugged into my Book, but when I did detach it, the delightfully chunky stylus proved a boon for taking notes and swiping through web pages.